DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 ### HTTP response

-HTTP responses returned by DINA-compliant API endpoints **MUST** be returned as valid JSON documents and follow a standard response structure.
+HTTP responses returned by DINA-compliant API endpoints **MUST** be returned as valid JSON documents ( source : http://jsonapi.org/format/#document-meta )and follow a standard response structure.
 In addition, DINA-compliant API endpoints SHOULD alternatively return responses as valid XML documents.
 The basic structure of a DINA API compliant JSON reponse is listed below: